wp-plugins/local-time-clock/readme.txt

 Contributors: enclick
 Donate link: http://www.localtimes.info/
-Tags: clock, flash clock, clock widget, local time, timezone, time, analog clock, digital clock, local times, world clock Tested up to: 3.0.1
+Tags: clock, flash clock, clock widget, local time, timezone, time, analog clock, digital clock, local times, world clock Tested up to: 3.0.9
 Requires at least: 1.5
-Stable tag: 1.0
+Stable tag: 1.1

 == Description ==

 Display a flash clock on your sidebar set automatically to your location's timezone.
 Select from a choice of clocks, colors and sizes.

-* Select from an analog or digital clock
+* Select from a range of analog and digital clocks (see screenshots or designs show in [localtimes.info/getwidget](http://localtimes.info/get-clock-widget/analog/ "Local Times round the world")
-* Select sizes
+* Select size,
-* Select text, border and background color
+* Select color of text, border and background,
 * Set your location and the clock will be automatically set to the correct timezone and daylight saving time from the [localtimes.info](http://localtimes.info "Local Times round the world") database